Is This the End of 6% Real Estate Commissions?

 Let me address the second point first.
 Buyers’ representation agreements have not been required in the past, but buyers and agents who chose not to use them were reckless.
 In practice, when an agent doesn’t have a contractual agreement with a buyer, they operate as a sub-agent to the seller’s agent.
 This means they have a fiduciary duty to the seller not the buyer.
 An agreement on the buy-side ensures loyalty and confidentiality between the buyer and their agent.
 It also specifies in writing how buyer’s agents will be compensated, which ensures alignment of their interests and prevents disputes.
 It blows my mind that some buyers and agents were still operating without written agreements, and the requirement for them to be used universally is well overdue.

 Let’s now look at the first point, which sounds mundane on the surface but is what truly has the potential to shake up the industry.
-The prohibition of offers of compensation on the MLS will effectively break up the monopolistic cartel that the National Association of REALTORS® has maintained for years.
+The prohibition of offers of buyer’s agent compensation on the MLS will effectively break up the monopolistic cartel that the National Association of REALTORS® has maintained for years.
 This is a good thing!
 For decades, this practice, which NAR called “cooperative compensation,” made agent compensation unnecessarily opaque and ensured that buyers’ agents were paid substantial commissions even in deals in which they did very little work.
 This was frustrating for sellers, who were required to pay the buyer’s agent commission, buyers who indirectly pay for it through higher purchase prices, and the truly competent agents who were working harder but getting paid the same as the shoddy ones.

 If you are an investor or experienced buyer, you should always consider the cost of buyer’s representation and do your due diligence to understand the quality of service you expect to get and how much you are willing to pay for it.
 The vast majority of REALTORS® don’t understand financial metrics such as NOI, cap rates, or return on equity; and don’t understand business and tax law.
 If you are relying on advice from an agent, make sure that you are getting what you pay for.